dreadnode/rigging/.github/PULL_REQUEST_TEMPLATE.md

 ## Welcome

-Hello and welcome to rigging!
-You can leave the PR description blank and let [rigging](https://github.com/dreadnode/rigging) perform some magic here.
+If this PR is from a non-fork, you can leave the PR description blank and let [rigging](https://github.com/dreadnode/rigging) perform some magic here.